borgbackup/borg/docs/deployment/pull-backup.rst

 ::

-    borg export-tar /path/to/repo::archive | ssh root@host 'tar xf -'
+    borg export-tar /path/to/repo::archive | ssh root@host 'tar -C / -x'

-(let Borg export the archive in tar format, upload it to the client and directly extract it in root file system).
+(let Borg export the archive in tar format, stream it to the client and directly extract it in root file system).